cowprotocol/contracts/README.md

 > [!IMPORTANT]
 > This repository is in the process of being migrated to the [Foundry](https://getfoundry.sh) Ethereum application development environment.
-Developers wishing to integrate and/or develop on the CoW Protocol smart contracts with hardhat should refer to tag [`v1.6.0`](https://github.com/cowprotocol/contracts/releases/tag/v1.6.0) [Browse files](https://github.com/cowprotocol/contracts/tree/1d673839a7402bdb2949175ebb61e8b5c4f39ecb).
+Developers wishing to integrate and/or develop on the CoW Protocol smart contracts with hardhat should refer to branch [`v1`](https://github.com/cowprotocol/contracts/tree/v1).

 # CoW Protocol